meizeddin/pswoosh_py/README.md

 # pswoosh_py
-This project is meant to recreate the pswoosh, the post-quantum none-interactive key exchange, proposed by Miguel Quaresma
+This project is meant to recreate pswoosh, the post-quantum none-interactive key exchange, proposed by Miguel Quaresma.